Does 1 John 1:9 address Christians who are in need of forgiveness or was it addressing the lost?

 Later in James 5:14,15 sick believers are told to call for the elders of their church to anoint them and pray for them that they may be healed.
 Then he says to these believers, “IF they have committed any sins they SHALL BE forgiven.“

 That James was talking to Christians is obvious through the entire letter, though I offered but a single example of it above.
 However, it is clear from this verse alone that those he is addressing are Christians by the fact that it is in question as to whether they have sinned or not.
 Consider the wording, “IF THEY HAVE COMMITTED ANY SINS“.
-If these were non-Christians this would be a ridiculous statement!
+If the people we was addressing were non-believers this would be a ridiculous statement – their whole LIFE is sin!

-So in answer to the original question, “Are they Docetics who are simply “professing” Christianity, but are not truly born again?”
-I believe, due to all the proofs written above, and MANY MANY MORE that I have no time to go into – the answer is a clear and definitive NO!
+So in answer our FIRST question, “Are the people John is addressing Docetics who are simply “professing” Christianity, but were not truly born again?”
+I believe, due to all the proofs written above, and MANY MANY MORE – the answer is a clear and definitive NO!

-These most clearly genuine born again, Christians.
+These people were quite clearly and genuinely born again, Christians.
 They were, however, Christians who (like the Galatians) were being seduced, to sway from the clear teachings of the Apostles, concerning the real body and blood of our Lord and its necessary sacrifice for our redemption from sin.

 Question #2: Are the people mentioned in 1 Jn.
 1:7-10 Christians who were being tempted to fall into the teachings of Docetism?